Nanjing: Aviation

 Nanjing's airport, Lukou International Airport (NKG), serves both national and international destinations.
 In 2013, Nanjing airport handled 15,011,792 passengers and 255,788.6 tonnes of freight.
 The airport currently has 85 routes to national and international destinations, which include Japan, Korea, Thailand, Malaysia, Singapore, United States and Germany.
 The airport is connected by a 29 km highway directly to the city center, and is also linked to various intercity highways, making it accessible to the passengers from the surrounding cities.
 A railway Ninggao Intercity Line has been built to link the airport with Nanjing South Railway Station.
 Lukou Airport was opened on June 28, 1997, replacing Nanjing Dajiaochang Airport as the main airport serving Nanjing.
 Dajiaochang Airport is still used as a military air base.
 Nanjing has another airport – Nanjing Ma'an International Airport which temporarily serves as a dual-use military and civil airport.

 Shipping

-Contemporary Nanjing Port is an important hub port in China and a first-class port open to the outside world.
-It is a multifunctional river-sea port in East China and the Yangtze River Basin for reloading, land and water transfer, cargo distribution and opening to the outside world.
-It is the only container railway and waterway in the Yangtze River Delta.
-A seamless port.
-The completion of the 12.5-meter deep-water channel project on the Yangtze River in Nanjing has made Nanjing Port the deepest inland international deep-water seaport, and it is also a comprehensive hub for China's global river-to-sea transshipment.
+Nanjing Port sits on the Yangtze River in Nanjing, Jiangsu, China, and ranks as one of the river's major ports.
+It handles a wide mix of cargo and ties together river, sea, road and rail transport, forming part of the broader Yangtze shipping network that connects inland areas to coastal and international routes.
+In 2018, the extension of the river's 12.5-metre deep-water channel to Nanjing opened the port to larger vessels for the first time.
+Since then, the port has also built up its container rail-water transport, helping move goods between the Yangtze region and the rest of China.